sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

   - `index` - An integer that is the index of the current loop iteration, starts at 0.

 1. To loop through each order:
-    - Click on the canvas,
+    - Click on the canvas.
-    - In Automation Details search for the control **For Each**,
+    - In Automation Details search for the control **For Each**.
     - Drag and Drop the activity into the canvas.

     <!-- border -->![001](028.png)